CTCycle/XREPORT-radiological-reports-generator/README.md

   progress in the application and may be cancelled.
 Do not close the application while an operation is still writing important results unless you are willing to repeat it.
-- The current major release is v3.0.0 and is intended for stable local evaluation and testing while the project continues to evolve.
+- The current release is v3.1.0 and is intended for stable local evaluation and testing while the project continues to evolve.

 ## 8. Troubleshooting